Tinnitus Treatment in McKinney, Allen & Plano TX

 - Imaging tests — If certain conditions are suspected, we may order CT or MRI scans.

 We’ll ask you the type of sounds you are hearing, as these can point to an underlying cause.

 - High-pitched ringing — If you’ve attended a loud rock concert or were working with loud machinery such as a chainsaw, this can cause tinnitus that often goes away in a few hours.
 The same is true after a blow to the ear, say while wrestling.
-However, if there is hearing loss, the tinnitus may be permanent.
-Long-term exposure to noise, age-related hearing loss, and certain medications can all cause high-pitched ringing in both ears.
+However, if there is hearing loss, tinnitus may be permanent.
+Long-term exposure to noise, age-related hearing loss and certain medications can all cause high-pitched ringing in both ears.

 - Low-pitched ringing — Conditions such as Meniere’s disease can cause low-pitched ringing in just one ear.
 If you have vertigo, your tinnitus can become very loud right before or during an attack.

 - Rushing or humming — These sounds are usually related to vascular causes, such as hearing the blood flow through veins or arteries.
 They can get louder sometimes when you exercise.
 They can also occur when you lie down or stand up relatively quickly.
 Pulsatile tinnitus should be evaluated by an ENT doctor.

 - Clicking — Muscle contractions in and around your ear can cause sharp clicking sounds that you hear in bursts.
 These can be just a few seconds or can last a few minutes.